Nurses wanted: Swamped hospitals scramble for pandemic help

 Wausau, Wisconsin-based Aspirus Health Care is offering signing bonuses of up to $15,000 for nurses with a year of experience.

-Hospitals also are turning to contract nurses who often travel from other states.
-But it’s expensive, because hospitals around the country are competing for the same pool of nurses, driving salaries as high as $6,200 per week, according to posts for travel nursing jobs.
+Hospitals also are turning to nurses who travel from state to state.
+But that’s expensive, because hospitals around the country are competing for them, driving salaries as high as $6,200 per week, according to postings for travel nursing jobs.

-April Hansen, executive vice president at San Diego-based Aya Healthcare, said there are now 31,000 openings for travel nurses, more than double the number being sought when the pandemic surged in the spring.
+April Hansen, executive vice president at San Diego-based Aya Healthcare, said there are now 31,000 openings for travel nurses, more than twice the number being sought when the pandemic surged in the spring.

 “It is crazy,” Hansen said.
 “It doesn’t matter if you are rural or urban, if you are an Indian health facility or an academic medical center or anything in between. ...
 All facilities are experiencing increased demand right now.”